To begin, let’s establish what a Bill of Lading (BL) is before discussing measures to take if it becomes lost, stolen, or damaged.

-BL is a shipping document.
-It is like our air ticket or boarding pass, and it will be issued once the vessel departs from the port of lading.
-Note that the BL issue date is the same as the vessel departure date.
-The marine insurance authority will recognize it since it is also a legal document.
+Bill of Lading (BL) is a shipping document that is issued once the vessel departs from the port of lading, serving as a type of air ticket or boarding pass.
+Notably, the BL issue date corresponds to the vessel departure date.
+Therefore, the marine insurance authority will recognize it since it is also a legal document.

 3 types of Bill Lading (BL)

 The first BL is the original BL; normally the shipper will ask for the original BL when the consignee has not made any payment.
 The consignee needs to return 1 copy of the original BL to the shipping line for the exchange of the Delivery Order.

 The second BL is Telex BL.
 When the consignee has made the payment, telex BL will be used and original BL is not needed.
 The shipper can release the cargo.
 Do note that telex charges range from RM180 to RM250, so it depends on the liner tariff.